danielgtiherege/QoE-Model-for-CloudGaming/README.md

 # All data were collected in accordance with the recommendations outlined in the ITU-T P.809 document.
 Our focus is exclusively on the performance of cloud gaming and user Quality of Experience (QoE); aspects such as immersion and game content were not evaluated.
+# First and second datasets were collected in a wired testbed and third dataset in a wireless testbed with a smartphone as the client device.
+All details of both testbeds are in the articles below.

 >This repository contains data collected from the experiments of Daniel Henriques C. M. Soares.
 >These data have been used in the following studies to date(06/11/24):